 Make sure that participants know a specific reason why the money is being raised.
 Motivate your team with enthusiasm and incentives.
 For large fundraisers, provide prizes for top-performing participants or teams who raise the most.
 Make your fundraising event fun!
 Remember that participants and volunteers are giving up their free time to help.
 Provide meals and an exciting environment that people enjoy being a part of.

 Your fundraiser should enable everyone to comfortably participate.
 For instance, when the Austin Waldorf School raises money for their knit-a-thon, even those who don't know how to knit have a place in the fundraising effort as the school provides opportunities for them to learn.
-People can also participate without knitting at all by creating a pledge page and getting sponsors while the event provides a "ghost-knitter" to knit squares for them.
+People can also participate without knitting at all by creating a donation page and getting sponsors while the event provides a "ghost-knitter" to knit squares for them.
 People can also help by volunteering at the Casting Off Party or simply making an online donation to support a registered knitter.

-Promoting Your Fundraiser
+7. Never Stop Promoting Your Fundraiser

 - Promote the event on your organization's website.
 Put an announcement on the home page with a link to more information about the fundraiser and instructions for 'how to donate'.
 Post an announcement in your calendar of events and send out email to your database.